-If a Block - Registry Lock Buy tag that is not configured with Allow Override is applied to a domain name, Registry Lock will be unavailable for purchase.
-Registry Lock can, however, be manually purchased by Registry and system-level users if the associated Block - Registry Lock Buy tag has been configured with the Allow Override setting.
+If a Block - Registry Lock Buy tag that is configured with the Block - Full tag is applied to a domain name, Registry Lock will be unavailable for purchase.
+Registry Lock can, however, be manually purchased by Registry and system-level users if the associated Block - Registry Lock Buy tag has been configured with the Block - Approval setting.

-If a Block - Registry Lock Buy tag configured with Allow Override is applied to the domain name, the following will occur if a domain name Registry Lock Buy request is submitted:
+If a Block - Registry Lock Buy tag configured with the Block - Approval setting is applied to the domain name, the following will occur if a domain name Registry Lock Buy request is submitted: